Visionwest Waka Whakakitenga story

 Our logo is a Koru

-Since the establishment of Visionwest, a significant proportion of those we seeking support have been whānau Māori.
+Since the establishment of Visionwest, a significant proportion of those seeking support have been whānau Māori.
 With this in mind, we have sought to understand and work towards developing a Kaupapa Māori framework, “Pou Whakakitenga” to guide the delivery of all support services.
 It’s a relational framework focused on enhancing the wellbeing outcomes for Māori while remaining applicable for all ethnicities.

 Our Kaupapa Māori framework consist of four key pou (posts):